c4pp4/gentoo-unity7/README.md

 **WARNING:**

 Some overlay patches will be applied to packages from the Gentoo tree via ebuild hooks patching system.
-For more details see README_ehooks.txt - Chapter I. Set variable **EHOOK_ACCEPT="yes"** in /etc/portage/make.conf to confirm you agree with it.
+For more details, see README_ehooks.txt, Chapter I. Set variable **EHOOK_ACCEPT="yes"** in /etc/portage/make.conf to confirm you agree with it.

 ---